chef/chef/docs/dev/design_documents/data_collector.md

 - the node
 - formatted error output for exceptions

 Most of this is done through hooking events directly in the Data Collector itself.
-The ErrorHandlers module is broken out into a module, which is directly mixed into the Data Collector to separate that concern out into a different file.
-This ErrorHandlers module is straightforward with fairly little state, but involves just a lot of hooked methods.
+The ErrorHandlers module is broken out into a module, which is directly mixed into the Data Collector, to separate that concern out into a different file.
+This ErrorHandlers module is straightforward with fairly little state, but involves a lot of hooked methods.

 ### Basic Configuration Modes